dotnet/docs/docs/standard/io/how-to-enumerate-directories-and-files.md

 # How to: Enumerate directories and files
 Enumerable collections provide better performance than arrays when you work with large collections of directories and files.

-To enumerate directories and files, use methods that return an enumerable collection of their names, <xref:System.IO.DirectoryInfo>, <xref:System.IO.FileInfo>, or <xref:System.IO.FileSystemInfo>.
+To enumerate directories and files, use methods that return an enumerable collection of their names, or their <xref:System.IO.DirectoryInfo>, <xref:System.IO.FileInfo>, or <xref:System.IO.FileSystemInfo>.

-If you only want to search and return the names of directories or files, use the enumeration methods of the <xref:System.IO.Directory> class.
+If you want to search and return only the names of directories or files, use the enumeration methods of the <xref:System.IO.Directory> class.
 If you want to search and return other properties of directories or files, use the <xref:System.IO.DirectoryInfo> and <xref:System.IO.FileSystemInfo> classes.

 You can use enumerable collections from these methods as the <xref:System.Collections.Generic.IEnumerable%601> parameter for constructors of collection classes like <xref:System.Collections.Generic.List%601>.

-The following table summarizes the methods that return enumerable collections:
+The following table summarizes the methods that return enumerable collections of files and directories:

 |To search and return|Use method|
 |------------------|-------------------------------------|-------------------|